Zelda 3 Challenge: Quest for Calatia

 Extras (outside the ROM patch) will likely be the same as with ZeldaC -- HTML instruction manual, colorful world map, punching puppet Ganon, bonus soundtrack CD... (hey, nevermind the last two!)

 Quest design tactics will often be similar to ZeldaC.
 (Let's go back to Level 1 for that important item...)
 (Where in blazes is Level 6?)
-Each item will be needed much more often, especially the boots, hookshot, the staff of Byrna, and the hammer.
+Each item will become more important, especially the boots, hookshot, the staff of Byrna, and the hammer.
 There will be many more monsters, placed in dire locations.
 You will get very lost, put forth real effort to uncover dungeon entrances, and get slammed by most every boss you meet.
 The clues you read will be essential.
 I still enjoy implementing one-way doors, HIDDEN cave entrances, "lost" or "unreachable" items, false walls, mandatory shortcuts, and surprise enemies.
 Beware.

 The Wait

-This page continues to change and improve along with this project.
 This site is not affiliated with nor endorsed by Nintendo in any way.